vbrej/vbrej.github.io/_posts/articles/2020-01-03-spring-tournament-announcements.md

 ****

 **21st March -- Terrapin Open:** This tournament, intended as preparation for the American ‘nationals’ championships, will be one of the hardest hosted in the UK this year, and should provide a stretching close to the Spring term’s proceedings.

-****

-**28th March -- Scotbowl:** Perhaps the most *sui generis* tournament in British quizbowl, Scotbowl’s refreshingly eccentric style has attracted a cult following, and is one of the nearest things to *University Challenge* save going on the show.
-It’s suitable for players of all levels, though shaping up to be somewhat more challenging this year than in its previous iterations.